 In November, we looked at the underdog browsers adopted by one in thirty web users.
 The StatCounter browser statistics for December 2016 records a more exciting and momentous event in the web’s history …

-Worldwide Desktop & Tablet Browser Statistics, August to September 2016
+Worldwide Desktop & Tablet Browser Statistics, October to November 2016

 The following table shows browser usage movements during the past month.

-Worldwide Desktop & Tablet Browser Statistics, September 2015 to September 2016
+Worldwide Desktop & Tablet Browser Statistics, November 2015 to November 2016

 The following table shows browser usage movements during the past twelve months:

 (The tables show market share estimates for desktop browsers.
 The ‘change’ column is the absolute increase or decrease in market share.
 The ‘relative’ column indicates the proportional change, i.e. 6.7% of oldIE users migrated elsewhere last month.
 There are several caveats so I recommend you read How Browser Market Share is Calculated and StatCounter vs NetMarketShare.)